 These writing tips will show you the fundamentals of writing an academic CV to secure a position as a college instructor or university professor.
 An academic curriculum vitae, or CV, is a lot like a resume; however, it is longer and more detailed.

 Higher education instructors typically have amassed more publications, presentations, and potentially professional affiliations than the average classroom teacher.
 Therefore, choosing to use a CV provides the job candidate with a better format for showcasing their relevant credentials.
 Don’t forget how important the perfect cover letter is for applying for higher education jobs.

 If you are a beginning teacher, you may wish to check out how to write a new teacher resume or CV with no experience.

-It gives you space and freedom to list things, without necessarily explaining or expanding upon them, i.e. jobs can in a list format, without including the responsibilities that went along with them.
+It gives you space and freedom to list things without necessarily explaining or expanding upon them, i.e., jobs can come in a list format without including the responsibilities that went along with them.
 However, if you wish to highlight a few teaching accomplishments that went along with select jobs, you may do so.
-Furthermore, a CV allows the reader to easily skim through the document to find the information that is of interest.
+Furthermore, a CV allows the reader to skim through the document to find the information needed easily.